top of page

 Nourish.
 Cater for.
 Supply with material or power.
 Strengthen.
 Fortify.
 Support.
 Bolster.
 Reinforce.
 Boost.
 Augment.
 Encourage.
 Minister to.
 Prompt.
 Pass gradually and steadily through a confined space.
 Influence or contribute to.
 Have an impact on someone or something.

 I’m a Feeder.
 In the simplest sense of the word, I love to nourish family and friends with delicious food.
-My happy place is sitting around a big dining table crammed with guests and sharing a meal I’ve taken hours to prepare.
-The delight.
-The oohs.
-The “you really made this?” fill my heart.
+My happy place is a big dining table crammed with guests, sharing a meal I’ve taken hours to prepare.
+The delight, the oohs, and the “You really made this?” fill my heart.
 The conversations, laughs, and community fill my soul.

 Fortifying those I love, am interested in, and enjoy being around is my meditation.